jonlpersson/ed-latimore/site/_posts/2022-04-07-the-tao-te-ching-19-quotes-and-big-ideas.md

 ## **Tao Te Ching Quotes on wisdom**

-Wisdom is not only the byproduct of experience, but it’s also the byproduct of time.
+Wisdom is not only the byproduct of experience but also the byproduct of time.
 You have to go through something, reflect on it, and then assimilate it into your daily existence.
 This is why most societies naturally have respect for their elder population.
 Even if an old person isn’t trying to acquire wisdom, they will naturally accumulate it by virtue of living.

-In this way, ordinary people have the ability to develop extraordinary wisdom as a result of simply surviving.
+In this way, ordinary people can develop extraordinary wisdom as a result of simply surviving.
 Of course, the Taoists laid out a path for living they believe can turn anyone into a wise man or woman.

 > 1. The wise person acts without effort and teaches by quiet example.
 He accepts things as they come, creates without possessing, nourishes without demanding, and accomplishes without taking credit.
 Because he constantly forgets himself, he is never forgotten.
 > 2. In the same way, the wise person puts himself last, and thereby finds himself first; Holds himself outside, and thereby remains at the center; Abandons himself, and is thereby fulfilled.